How Pinecones Inspired Humidity-responsive Architecture

 Pinecone scales open when dry to release seeds and close when wet to protect them.
 The scale is made of two layers of cells with different expansion rates: the outer layer swells more in humidity, bending the scale closed without any muscles or brain — a purely mechanical response to moisture.

-In the language of biomimicry, this falls under the Modify › Change shape in response to stimuli category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Modify › Change shape in response to stimuli category.

 The Design Principle